damazz/HQCA/README.md

 Tests are located in the test directory, which has some simple examples for a variety of different calculations that can be done.

-Two types of runs are included.
-The 'sp' and 'scan' options.
-The latter is designed to generate a potential surface over the optimizing parameters.
-Can be used for diagnostic purposes.
-The 'sp' is a single point run and is used for evaluating a single point on a general potential energy surface.

 # Authors
 Scott Smart